 Zero Waste goes campus wide - in April, 2013, both Merrill Residential Restaurant and Robinson Residential Restaurant partnered with Facilities Management and Future Organics to conduct another pilot zero waste program.
 The dumpsters were removed from both sites, and replaced with Compost Tanks.
 The minimal amount of landfill trash, consisting of plastic wrapping materials, plastic gloves and plastic that is not accepted by the Material Recovery Facility, was put in a landfill dumpster used by Residents in the halls near the loading docks of the two buildings.
 During the month of April, the two locations composted 27,000 pounds of food waste - pre and post-consumer -, cardboard and paper products.
 The program was expanded to include FFCo - Woldt Residential Restaurant, RFoC - Carey Residential Restaurant.
 In December 2014, Future Organics sold the company and the zero waste program was put on hold until a new procedure was developed.

-We are currently partnering with Facilities Management in exploring opportunities to compost food and paper product waste at athletic events with a future goal of achieving zero waste at these events.
+We are currently partnering with Facilities Management in composting food and paper product waste at athletic events with a future goal of achieving zero waste at these events.

 All Residential Restaurants eliminated the use of sugar and creamer packets/cups, and currently use reusable sugar shakers, and creamer in recyclable containers.

 All Residential Restaurants use reusable salt and pepper shakers.